-A. Grant Funding and Target Area
+A. Sub-Grant Funding and Target Area

-It is anticipated that the project may fund up to 4 grants distributed between the three parole regions.
-Grant awards may be up to \$150,000 for a 12-month period.
-Given the start-up timeframe, the initial performance period will be less than 12-months and ends on June 30, 2016.
-Due to state fiscal rules, unspent grant funds will not roll-over to the next fiscal year and the performance period cannot be extended.
-Grantees who receive the maximum award amount must serve a minimum of 54 parolees (aka "participants") during the performance period with the comprehensive services outlined in the approved proposal.
-Proposers may request lower grant awards with corresponding number of minimum participants.
-The LCCL will seek to make grants to at least one eligible organization in each of the three parole regions provided competent applications are received.
+It is anticipated that the project will fund 4 sub-grants distributed between the three parole regions.
+The average sub-grant award will be approximately \$300,000 per year for 18 months based on performance.
+Sub-grantees must serve at least 108 parolees (aka "participants") over the grant period with the comprehensive services outlined in this document.
+The LCCL will seek to make sub-grants to at least one eligible organization in each of the three parole regions provided competent applications are received.